mixu/minilog/readme.md

 - Very simple client (no external dependencies; less than 100 lines); looks like a readable stream/eventemitter
 - Backends are writable streams, simple to write new adapters
 - Logs are optionally scoped/namespaced to a particular module, like TJ's [debug](https://github.com/visionmedia/debug) and can be enabled/disabled selectively
-- log.error, log.warn, log.info, log.trace
+- log.debug, log.info, log.warn, log.error

 Backends: